-These amounts reflect adjustments made in connection with the presentation of the discontinued operation income related to the grant and refundable advance agreement signed with Bpifrance ("BPI") to partially support a R&D program related to Cellectis' UCART 20x22.
+st These amounts reflect adjustments made in connection with the presentation of the discontinued operation

+The increase in other income of \$1.5 million between the nine-month periods ended September 30, 2022 and 2023 reflects an increase of research tax credit of \$0.6 million due to an increase of eligible expenses, and the recognition of a \$0.8 million income related to the grant and refundable advance agreement signed with Bpifrance ("BPI") to partially support a R&D program related to Cellectis' UCART 20x22.
 We received on June 19, 2023 a \$0.9 million refundable advance payment from BPI.
 This refundable advance is accounted for as a government loan as defined by IAS 20.
 Because this loan bears a below market interest rate, we measured the fair value of the loan using a market interest rate and recognize as a grant the difference between the cash the cash received and the estimated fair value of the loan.
 The fair value of the loan on June 19, 2023 was \$0.4 million, resulting in a grant of \$0.5 million.
-We recognized this \$0.5 million grant in profit and loss of the six-month period ended June 30, 2023, in addition to the \$0.3 million contractual grant, as the subsidized expenses have been incurred and the contractual conditions for obtaining the subsidy have been met.
+We recognized this \$0.5 million grant in profit and loss of the nine-month period ended September 30, 2023, in addition to the \$0.3 million contractual grant, as the subsidized expenses have been incurred and the contractual conditions for obtaining the subsidy have been met.